ancap-ch/from-en/pcm/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 ### Government As Voluntarism

 De open force way dey inside de institution of government – de conceptual wrapper dat change moral rules for a particular people way gather together – na something dat na always  kept off de table in debates.
-When we dey talk about government, e never show dat we dey point or bring out a positive thing “de gun way dey de room.”
+When we dey talk about government, e never show dat we dey point or bring out a positive thing “de gun way dey de room”.
 Almostly as we dey explain, governments are considered to be selected by and for de people, and to work with dere expressed or implicit approval.

 However, dis na pure rubbish.